-Restaurant partners Chef Colin Lynch, Heather Kennaway Lynch, Jefferson Macklin, Ben Kaplan, and Beverage Director Ryan Lotz, opened Black Lamb in July 2019.
-Following the success of their coastal Italian staple, Bar Mezzana, tiki hideaway, Shore Leave, and hidden sushi bar, No Relation, Black Lamb is the team’s love letter to the South End neighborhood.
-Together with Executive Chef Chris Drown, Chef Colin Lynch will present the warm hospitality he’s known for, paired with a casual, modern American menu that boasts new takes on recognizable classics.
+Restaurant partners Chef Colin Lynch, Heather Kennaway Lynch, Jefferson Macklin, and Beverage Director Ryan Lotz, opened Black Lamb in July 2019.
+Following the success of their coastal Italian staple, Bar Mezzana, tropical escape, Shore Leave, and hidden sushi bar, No Relation, Black Lamb is the team’s love letter to the South End neighborhood.
+Together, Chef de Cuisine Christian Bishop and Chef Colin Lynch will present the warm hospitality he’s known for, paired with a casual, modern American menu that boasts new takes on recognizable classics.

 A full raw bar will provide guests with daily oyster offerings that highlights local bivalves.
 For dessert, Pastry Chef Mary Olivari concocts a curated list of comforting pastry offerings.

 Group Beverage Director Ryan Lotz’s thoughtful cocktail program showcases subtle riffs on the traditional, including a Dirty Martini with spice from black pepper and richness from a slick of olive oil.
 Lotz’ classic Mojito will have added tang from housemade rosé syrup, and a Gimlet gets a touch of acidity from grapefruit and a homemade salted lime cordial.
 Four draft lines boast the team’s favorite suds, and a wine list will offer well-known grapes from small producers who care about their craft.